bencrbcp/dietcokebuttonformom/README.md

 ## Diet Coke button for mom

 A webapp with a Diet Coke button.
 When pressed, you get notified through email and/or SMS the user of the button wants a diet Coke.

-Made at the request of a friend.
+Made a long time ago at the request of a friend, so I'm not actively working on this at the moment.

 ![Demo gif](https://i.imgur.com/X7nVU3s.gif)